 The routes described vary from shorter strolls exploring the local villages and the River Tweed to more strenuous hikes into the nearby hills.
 Each has a summary giving the distance, estimated time to complete, start and finish points and an indication of the terrain to be expected.
 They include much historical, mythological and natural interest which is alluded to in the text.
-Further information is available from the Visitor Information Centre and other local sources in Melrose.
+Further visitor information is available from various local sources in and around Melrose.
+Today it is one of the most visited small towns in Scotland.